sylefeb/mch2022-silice/README.md

 The Silice `bin/` directory has to be in the path, as well as yosys and nextpnr-ice40 (using latest versions is recommended).

+> I am writing a new tutorial for Silice which [can be find here](https://github.com/sylefeb/Silice/blob/draft/learn-silice/README.md).
+It also contains a brief introduction to hardware design on FPGA.

 > I also made a small GPU and accompanying graphical demos that run on the badge.
 [Check it out here!](https://github.com/sylefeb/tinygpus)

 ## Building something